BestTimesToVisit.com Logo

 culture

-When visiting the Temple of the Sacred Tooth Relic (Sri Dalada Maligawa), remember to dress modestly.
-Shoulders and knees must be covered, and you'll need to remove your shoes before entering.
-It's a deeply spiritual place, so be mindful of your behavior and avoid loud conversations.
+When visiting the Temple of the Sacred Tooth Relic (Sri Dalada Maligawa), remember to dress modestly – shoulders and knees must be covered.
+It's also customary to remove your shoes before entering.
+You'll see locals offering flowers, so consider picking some up from a nearby vendor to participate respectfully.

 transport